axndyg/hearts-on-wheels/README.md

 ## API Integration

-Expand on later: Use of USPS Webtools API to find Zipcode of Bike Route provided
+Expand on later: Use of Geocodio API to find Zipcode of Bike Route provided

 * Street
 * Borough